Advertisement

 Women

-How the US Navy Method Works (and Why We Use It)
+How the US Navy Method Works

 The US Navy Method was developed to quickly estimate body fat for service members without expensive machines.
 It uses simple tape measurements and a logarithmic formula to estimate how much of your body is fat.